gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 ![](/images/regex-it-is-2020.png){:.align-center}

-You can also specify a range of repetition using the same quantifier.
+You can also specify a range of repetitions using the same quantifier.
 For example, to match from 2-digit to 4-digit numbers, we could use the pattern:

 ![](/images/regex-min-max-count.png){:.align-center}

-When applied on a sentence, it will match both 4-digit and 2-digit numbers.
+When applied to a sentence, it will match both 4-digit and 2-digit numbers.

 ![](/images/regex-20-years-old.png){:.align-center}